Ibrahim al-Mirghani: Biography

 Al-Mirghani was born in Kassala in 1982, into the Maraghna family.
 He obtained his primary school certificate from Hilla Hamad Primary School, he attended Bahri Government School and Blue Nile Secondary School.
 He obtained his first degree in Economics and Political Science from Cairo University.

 Political career

-Al-Mirghani is a member of Democratic Unionist Party (DUP), which was co-founded by his great grandfather Sayyid Ali al-Mirghani.
-He served as a one term member of the DUP's Executive Office, a member of the Political Bureau, the official spokesman for the DUP before he became the Minister of State at the Ministry of Communications and Information Technology on 11 May 2017.
+Al-Mirghani is a member of Democratic Unionist Party (DUP), which was co-founded by his great-grandfather Sayyid Ali al-Mirghani.
+He served as a one term member of the DUP's Executive Office, a member of the Political Bureau, the official spokesman for the DUP before he became the Youngest Minister of State of the Ministry of Communications and Information Technology on 11 May 2017 at the age of 35.

-Al-Mirghani DUP membership was frozen in 4 December 2022, after meeting Hemedti, leader of the Rapid Support Forces (RSF).
+Al-Mirghani DUP membership was frozen on 4 December 2022, after meeting Hemedti, leader of the Rapid Support Forces (RSF).
 He was dismissed from the DUP due to internal disputes.

 He sided with the RSF in the on-going civil war.
-He is one of the signatories of the Sudan Founding Alliance, that formed the rival government, Government of Peace and Unity, lead by Hemedti.
+He is one of the signatories of the Sudan Founding Alliance, that formed the rival government, Government of Peace and Unity, led by Hemedti.